apache/jena-site/content/documentation/tdb2/tdb2_cmds.md

     tdb2.tdbloader --loc DB file1 file2 ....

+To load the data into a named graph, use the `--graph=IRI` argument:

+    tdb2.tdbloader --loc DB --graph=https://example.org/graph#name file1

+For the complete syntax and list of all arguments use `--help`:

+    tdb2.tdbloader --help

 All TDB2 loaders can update datasets and do not have to work on an empty dataset.
-However, only the basic and sequential loader are fully transactional in the presense of crashes.
-The other loadrs, while faster, work by manipulting the low-level datastructures, and are tuned for large changes of data.
+However, only the basic and sequential loader are fully transactional in the presence of crashes.
+The other loaders, while faster, work by manipulating the low-level datastructures, and are tuned for large changes of data.
 They do not provide perfect transaction isolation in case a load goes wrong for some reason.
 The multiphase loading operations use partial transactions which can leave the database